Nine-year-old boy dies after scrambler bike crash in Northern Ireland

 In a statement, the Northern Ireland Ambulance Service said it responded to a 999 call at 4.47pm.

-“NIAS despatched three emergency crews and a doctor to the scene and also tasked the Charity Air Ambulance, with HEMS (Helicopter Emergency Medical Service) crew on board, to the incident.
+“NIAS despatched three emergency crews and a doctor to the scene and also tasked the Charity Air Ambulance, with HEMS (Helicopter Emergency Medical Service) crew on board, to the incident,” said the statement.

 Register for free to continue reading